 The Company presents basic and diluted loss per share data for its common shares, calculated by dividing the loss attributed to common shareholders of the Company by the weighted average number of common shares outstanding during the reporting period.
-Diluted (loss) per share does not adjust the loss attributed to common shareholders or the weighted average number of common shares outstanding when the effect is anti-dilutive.
+Diluted (loss) per share does not adjust the loss attributed to common shareholders or the weighted average number of common shareholders or the weighted average number of common shares.